Table

 Training Personnel

 Training is essential for those responsible for monitoring and responding to blocked exits.
+It ensures staff are prepared to handle emergency situations and maintain safe egress.
 Training should encompass:

 Training should also cover AI privacy and security concerns when implementing new technologies.
 In addition to training on physical tasks, addressing mental barriers is also vital.
 This can be achieved by: